• Skip to primary navigation

 ✅Pro Tips

-• Add a small squeeze of fresh lemon juice to the cooked brussels to help take out some of the bitterness.
+• Add a small squeeze of fresh lemon juice to the cooked Brussels sprouts to help take out some of the bitterness.

 • Add a layer of heat by adding crushed red pepper flakes before serving to give them a spicy bite.

 • Don't skip preheating your pan!
-Preheating the pan and then spraying it with olive oil is going to caramelize the inside of the brussel, adding another element of flavor.
+Preheating the pan and then spraying it with olive oil is going to caramelize the inside of the Brussels sprouts, adding another element of flavor.

-• Use a spatula to easily scrape them off the pan.
+• Use a flipper to easily scrape them off the pan.

 🧊Storing